 Use the accelerator pedal to increase the vehicle speed.
-When you take your foot off of the accelerator pedal, the vehicle will begin slowing down to the set speed.
-While pressing the accelerator pedal or shortly following the release to override cruise control, briefly pressing down to SET- will result in cruise control being set to the current vehicle speed.
+When you take your foot off of the accelerator pedal, the vehicle will slow down to the previously set cruise speed.
+While pressing the accelerator pedal or shortly following the release to override cruise control, briefly pressing the thumbwheel down to SET- will result in cruise control being set to the current vehicle speed.